xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_long.rst

-.. _slicekit_long_reverb_Quickstart:
+.. _sliceKIT_long_reverb_Quickstart:

-Long-Reverb SliceKit Application
+Long-Reverb sliceKIT Application
 --------------------------------

 This application introduces additional processing over and above the simple SDRAM based delay demo, using the BiQuad filter, long delay and Non-linear gain modules to create a proper reverberation effect.